jkoschma/genexplain-platform/docs/source/Popular_Functions.md

 In the following, the input fields are shown one by one:

-Input transcripts **–** Enter a table of Ensemble transcripts in this field.
+**Input transcripts** - Enter a table of Ensemble transcripts in this field.
 You can either drag and drop the file from the tree area or select it from the drop-down menu.
 In case your gene table does not have transcript information, use the ‘*convert table’* function(section XXX) to convert any gene or protein table into Ensembl transcripts.

-Species – Select the species of the input transcripts.
+**Species** – Select the species of the input transcripts.

-Transcript region – You can select the part of a transcript region which you wish to include in the output track.
+**Transcript region** – You can select the part of a transcript region which you wish to include in the output track.
 The region can be selected from 3’ UTR, 5’ UTR, promoter, intron, and exon.